DKW F5

-The DKW F5 is a sub compact front wheel drive saloon launched by Auto Union's DKW division in 1935 as a replacement for the DKWs F4 (Meisterklasse) and F2 (Reichsklasse) models.
+The DKW F5 is a small, front-wheel drive saloon produced by Auto Union's DKW division from 1935 to 1936, as a replacement for the DKWs F4 (Meisterklasse) and F2 (Reichsklasse) models.

 The body

 The appearance of the F5 was little changed from those of the F2 and F4.
 However, the timber-frame construction of the central portion of the body was, in the F5, replaced with a steel frame.
 The outer skin of the body remained of fabric construction, with plywood support.

 There were two broadly similar F5 saloons, sold as the Reichsklasse and Meisterklasse.
 They shared the same track and wheelbase, but the Meisterklasse was 3.5 cm longer.
 There were also two-seater cabriolet versions of each, along with a lighter bodied ‘Front Luxus Sport’ sports cabriolet for which a higher top speed of 90 km/h was claimed.